 Children get Lyme disease more often than any other person.
 Unfortunately, unlike adults, it’s difficult for children to explain their symptoms.

 This may cause you to see a regression in your children.

 For example, this may result in poor school performance, mood swings, and other problematic behavior.
 Your child’s coordination may regress, and their social and speech skills may worsen.

 Loss of appetite is another warning sign of Lyme disease.

 Recognizing Lyme Disease Symptoms

 Just because you don’t see a tick bite doesn’t mean you don’t have Lyme disease.
 Most of the Lyme disease symptoms are cyclical, meaning they come and go every few weeks.
-If left untreated, Lyme disease can progressively worsen and become a very serious health issue.
-If you notice any of these symptoms you should be proactive in making an appointment with a doctor.
+If left untreated, Lyme disease can progressively worsen and become a severe health issue.
+If you notice any of these symptoms, you should be proactive in making an appointment with a doctor.